 Commercial fossil fuels now supply over 75% of the world's primary energy.
 This study confirms the availability of large volumes of fossil fuel resources which should be economically and technically viable to exploit over the coming decades.
 In comparison to the estimated ultimately recoverable volume of coal resources, the world since the earliest times has used just over 4% of the amount available.
 For oil, the corresponding figure is about 13.5% (assuming substantial volumes of unconventional oil are also ultimately recoverable).
 For natural gas the corresponding figure is about 6%.
 The issue is not whether geological resources are constrained (although in the long term to 2100 the finite nature of the fossil fuel resource base would inevitably become evident).
-The real issue is whether because of lack of technological development, great distances from markets, financial availability of more attractive and viable alternatives, substantial fossil fuel resources will be left unexploited.
-This study therefore provides alternative estimates of cumulative resource base may be exploited.
+The real issue is whether because of lack of technological development, great distances from markets, financial constraints, environmental considerations (local, regional and global), and the eventual availability of more attractive and viable alternatives, substantial fossil fuel resources will be left unexploited.
+This study therefore provides alternative estimates of cumulative resource consumption for the six scenarios to reflect the differing extent to which the fossil resource base may be exploited.